LucaMalavolta/PyORBIT/docs/index.md

 **S+LEAF exponential-sine periodic kernel now supported**

-- The exponential-sine periodic (ESP) kernel is a fast approximation of the quasi-periodic (QP) kernel, implemented in the `S+LEAF` software by [Delisle et al., 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..95D/abstract) and [Delisle et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...659A.182D/abstract).
+- The exponential-sine periodic (ESP) kernel is a fast approximation of the quasi-periodic (QP) kernel, implemented in the `S+LEAF` software by [Delisle et al. 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..95D/abstract) and [Delisle et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...659A.182D/abstract).
 The kernel has been implemented and tested in `PyORBIT`, and it can be used as a faster replacement of `tinyGP`

 - Textual output is now also saved as dictionaries in the corresponding *dictionaries* folder.